cylondata/twister2/docs/architecture/README.md

 The processes that perform the computations in a job.

-### Twister2 Web UI \(To Be Added\):
+### Twister2 Dashboard:

-This will present the job related data to users through a web page.
-Users will be able to monitor their jobs on that web page.
-Only one instance will run in the cluster and it will provide data for all jobs running in the cluster.
+Twister2 Dashboard is a web site that helps users to monitor their jobs.
+Only one instance of Dashboard runs in the cluster and it will provide data for all jobs running in the cluster.
+It is a long running service.
+It is installed and started once and it runs continually.

 Following sections describe some of these components in detail.